A Guide to the Eviction Process in Hilton Head South Carolina

 • The eviction notice provided wasn’t adequate.

-• The landlord failed to maintain the unit to the required habitability standards.
+• The landlord failed to maintain the rental unit to the required habitability standards.

 • The landlord discriminated against them on the basis of race, color, religion, nationality, gender, familial status, or disability.